 Sari Katzen earned her M.S. in Biology from the College of Staten Island and her B.A. in Biological Sciences from Rutgers University.
 Sari coordinates the Learning Assistant (LA) Program at the Learning Centers and teaches a section of the pedagogy course (Peer Instructor Education) required for all first-semester LAs.
-She has worked at the Learning Centers since Fall 2012 in previous positions: Learning Assistant for Physics for the Sciences 193 & 194, Lead Academic Coach, and the Program Coordinator for the NSF-funded project: Preparation in STEM Leadership (PSL), and advisor for RU-FIT, a transition course for first-year international students, and the SAS First-Year Retention Program.
+She has also worked as an undergraduate Learning Assistant for Physics for the Sciences 193 & 194, Lead Academic Coach, Program Coordinator for the NSF-funded project: Preparation in STEM Leadership (PSL), and advisor for RU-FIT, a transition course for first-year international students, and the SAS First-Year Retention Program.
 Read more about Sari's research and academic history.

 Lucille Leung is currently an Ed.D Candidate at the Graduate School of Education in Education, Culture & Society.
 She has earned her Ed.M in Social and Philosophical Foundations of Education from the Graduate School of Education at Rutgers University, and her B.A. in Economics also at Rutgers University.
 Lucille oversees academic coaching and workshops at the Rutgers Learning Centers, and also works closely with the writing coaching program.
 In addition, she teaches a section of the pedagogy course (Peer Instruction Education) required for all first-semester learning assistants, Methods of Inquiry for School of Engineering, and the LSAMP STEM Research Preparation course.